VH84/hierarch-eaze/README.md

 ## Description
-Project for creating plantUML Org-Chart inline code from CSV File
+IHK Graduation Project for creating plantUML Org-Chart inline code from CSV File.

 ## Installation
-cmd "npm install" in folder for installing all node packages. "node hiea.js" uses the data from employees.csv to return plantUML code.
+cmd "npm install" in folder for installing all node packages. "node hiea.js" uses the data from employees.csv (which is empty) to return plantUML code.

 ## Usage
 Use for Organisational Charts